...

 • Keep the electrode angle between 30 to 45 degrees on the standing leg.

-• Use the proper gas mixture based on metal type and thickness.
+• Use the proper gas mixture and filler metal based on base metal type and thickness.

 • Weld in flat positions.